alandmoore/omega-hymnal/README.rst

 - Include authors when available.
 Include keywords too.
 Keywords are words a person might associate with the song that aren't part of the title but you'd want to search on.
 For example, "The First Noel" might have keywords "christmas angels shepherds star nativity".
 Include a category only if it's obvious (e.g. Christmas, Easter, or Children).
 - I've included Christian hymns so far, but nonreligious songs or songs from other faith traditions are also fine; if any are submitted I will probably split these out into multiple files organized by faith.
 I reserve the right not to include offensive or objectionable songs.
 - Until I have a way to vet non-English songs for copyright or content problems, I'm going to have to accept only English songs.
 I'm open to discussion on this if you have a solution to the potential problems it poses.
 - Try to include chords if possible.
 Please keep them simple and reasonably "campfire guitarist" friendly (I know, I love jazz too, but...).
+Make sure they work reliably with the transpose feature.

 If you intend to do a large contribution of songs, please discuss it with me first so we can set some standards and avoid a lot of wasted or duplicated effort.